 Here are some shortcuts and tips for this week's menu!

-- Butternut Squash Soup and Pozole leftovers freeze great!
+- Both the Butternut Squash Soup and Pozole leftovers freeze great!

 Got more candy than you know to do with?
 Often times business (and even your dentist office!) will collect candy and mail it to soldiers stationed overseas.
 Isn't that neat?
 Maybe the kids could include a letter, I know that would be appreciated!